 Vegan Bean and Oats Burgers

-- 2 tbsp tamari (or soy sauce.
+- 2 tablespoon tamari (or soy sauce.
 Leave out if soy-free and use more salt)

 - Cooking spray

-- Heat a skillet and saute the onion and garlic with a tiny bit of salt for a few minutes until translucent but not brown.
+- Heat a skillet and saute the onion and garlic with a tiny bit of salt (no oil) for a few minutes until translucent but not brown.

-- Add the carrot, chili powder, and cumin and cook a couple minutes or until carrot is tender.
+- Add the carrots, cayenne, and cumin and cook a couple minutes or until carrot is tender.
 Turn off the heat and set aside.